Persuasion is a powerful word for anyone in the marketing space.

 Once again, the point isn’t the length or the beauty of this story (it ain’t my best, I’ll tell you that), but to add the story elements in place and play with them until you develop a narrative around your business story.

 You can use a similar story structure with anything you do.
-With this mindset, you can start adding stories anywhere, anytime you want and start conquering people’s mind, just like Achilles in Troy.
+With this mindset, you can start adding stories anywhere, anytime you want and start conquering people’s minds, just like Achilles in Troy.

 Persuasion Technique #2: Make Your Offers Exclusive